 Banff to Jasper by Train

-Unfortunately, there is no direct train that goes just between Banff and Jasper.
-However, there are many train options that include the Icefields Parkway in their itinerary but are part of a bigger multi-day route.
+Unfortunately, no direct train goes just between Banff and Jasper.
+However, many train options include the Icefields Parkway in their itinerary but are part of a bigger multi-day route.
 Some examples are:

 - Canada By Design Icefield Discovery – Tour leaves from either Vancouver or Calgary and explores the landscapes of western Canada, including time in Jasper National Park and Banff National Park.

-- Rocky Mountaineer has multiple options of routes that include Jasper National Park and Banff National Park.
+- Rocky Mountaineer has multiple route options including both Jasper National Park and Banff National Park.

 With the number of rideshare options nowadays, finding a ride from Banff to Jasper can be as simple as searching for a ride on Kijiji.
 However, with the complexity of the roads, it may be useful to use a rideshare option that allows you to read reviews on the drivers to ensure that their skill level is adequate to comfortably travel between Banff and Jasper.
 With Uber not currently available in the parks at this time, there is one option that allows you to see driver reviews before booking:

-- Poparide.com – There are options to select your driver based on your luggage and equipment requirements if you are travelling with skis, bikes, etc. Poparide charges per seat so you have an opportunity to meet other visitors if you are travelling solo between the parks.
+- Poparide.com – You can select your driver based on your luggage and equipment requirements if you are travelling with skis, bikes, etc. Poparide charges per seat so you can meet other visitors if you travel solo between the parks.
 Prices vary depending on the day but the average is between $25-44 CAD.

 Fun Things to Do Along the Way